-- 15 Environmental flows shape the surface they flow over.
-The variety of features produced (e.g. sand ripples on a beach), known as bedforms, reflect and preserve characteristics (e.g. speed, depth) of the flowing ice, water or air (Venditti, 2012; Bullard et al., 2011; Storrar and Stokes, 2007).
-The relationships between bedform morphology and flow are contested where observation is extremely difficult, such as under ice-sheets (e.g. Hillier et al., 2018; King et al., 2009), and best understood for unidirectional water flow over sand in a laboratory setting, mimicking a river.
-Even in this idealised fluvial setting, it is difficult to construct - 20 a 1-to-1 link between bedform type (e.g. ripples or dunes) and specific flow conditions (Venditti, 2012; Froehlich, 2020).
-Illustratively, ripples have a higher aspect ratio (height/length) than dunes (e.g. Allen, 1968); yet the observational ranges overlap (Venditti, 2012), creating uncertainty when attempting to link morphology with hydraulic conditions.
+Environmental flows shape the surface they flow over.
+The variety of features produced (e.g. sand ripples on a beach), known as bedforms, reflect and preserve characteristics (e.g. speed and depth) of the flowing ice, water or air (Venditti, 2012; Bullard et al., 2011; Storrar and Stokes, 2007).
+The relationships between bedform morphology and flow are contested where observation is extremely difficult, such as under ice sheets (e.g. Hillier et al., 2018; King et al., 2009), and best understood for unidirectional water flow over sand in a laboratory setting, mimicking a river.
+Even in this idealized fluvial setting, it is difficult to construct a one-to-one link between bedform type (e.g. ripples or dunes) and specific flow conditions (Venditti, 2012; Froehlich, 2020).
+Illustratively, ripples have a higher aspect ratio (height / length) than dunes (e.g. Allen, 1968), yet the observational ranges overlap (Venditti, 2012), creating uncertainty when attempting to link morphology with hydraulic conditions.
 Many variables related to hydraulics and/or the physics of sediment movement have been proposed to remove the overlap in bedform stability diagrams such as Fig. 1a.
-Only recently has a distinct and non-overlapping zonation of bedform type and flow-sediment - 25 condition been developed using a quantity called shear velocity (Duran Vinet et al., 2019).
-Inverting this result may help realise the aspiration of developing a means to reliably infer flow conditions from bedform morphology, which is often the only option for inferring past environmental conditions on Earth (Leary and Ganti, 2020) or Mars (Ohata et al., 2017; Edgett and Lancaster, 1993).
+Only recently has a distinct and non-overlapping zonation of bedform type and flowsediment condition been developed using a quantity called shear velocity (Duran Vinet et al., 2019).
+Inverting this result may help realize the aspiration of developing a means to reliably infer flow conditions from bedform morphology, which is often the only option for inferring past environmental conditions on Earth (Leary and Ganti, 2020) or Mars (Ohata et al., 2017; Edgett and Lancaster, 1993).

-- 30 Machine learning or 'AI' algorithms, such as Artificial Neural Networks (ANNs) have great potential in geomorphology (Sofia et al., 2016; Froehlich, 2020; Valentine and Kalnins, 2016; Shumack et al., 2020) and offer an opportunity to examine this problem as they do not assume simple (e.g. linear or 1-to-1) relationships between inputs and predicted variables (Wang et al., 2009; Faruk, 2010).
-Unexploited morphological subtleties may exist by which to categorise bedforms, or even to accurately position them on stability diagrams.
-This work examines the scope for using ANNs to distinguish the flow conditions in which - 35 bedforms originated by asking if the ability exists in non-artificial (human) intelligence for two particulars:
+Machine learning or "AI" (artificial intelligence) algorithms, such as artificial neural networks (ANNs), have great potential in geomorphology (Sofia et al., 2016; Froehlich, 2020; Valentine and Kalnins, 2016; Shumack et al., 2020) and offer an opportunity to examine this problem, as they do not assume simple (e.g. linear or one-to-one) relationships between inputs and predicted variables (Wang et al., 2009; Faruk, 2010).
+Unexploited morphological subtleties may exist by which to categorize bedforms or even to accurately position them on stability diagrams.
+This work examines the scope for using ANNs to distinguish the flow conditions in which bedforms originated by asking if the ability exists in non-artificial (human) intelligence for two particulars:

-Q1 - Is it possible to identify the environment (e.g. river, desert) of a bedform's genesis from its shape?

-Q2 - In the fluvial environment, is it possible to distinguish flow conditions?
+- Q1.
+Is it possible to identify the environment (e.g. river and desert) of a bedform's genesis from its shape? - Q2.
+In the fluvial environment, is it possible to distinguish flow conditions?

-2 Method, Data & Ethics
+2 Method, data and ethics

-- 40 An online survey was conducted, initially at the 'Non-equilibrium flows and landforms' workshop (19th May 2021), expanded to participants without geomorphological expertise using authors' close contacts (friends, colleagues, and family).
-For Q1, participants attributed distance-height profiles across 34 individual bedforms, and 13 bedform sequences (≥3 bedforms) to one of four environments (fluvial [river], glacial, marine, aeolian [desert]).
-For Q2, participants ranked three profiles according to flow strength (shear velocity), thrice for individual forms, and thrice for bedform sequences.
-Examples were provided to - 45 isolate visual shape analysis from prior knowledge (Fig. 1b), black and white profiles were used to exclude contextual clues (dataset characteristics, other features in the landscape), and the order of options (e.g. B, A, C) was shuffled for each participant to prevent bias.
-Scale (e.g. metres) readily distinguishes environment without using bedform shape, so it was not given.
+An online survey was conducted, initially at the "Non-Equilibrium Flow and Landform Coupling Workshop" (19 May 2021) and then expanded to participants without geomorphological expertise using authors' close contacts (friends, colleagues and family).
+For Q1, participants attributed distance-height profiles across 34 individual bedforms and 13 bedform sequences (> 3 bedforms) to one of four environments (fluvial (river), glacial, marine and aeolian (desert)).
+For Q2, participants ranked three profiles according to flow strength (shear velocity), thrice for individual forms and thrice for bedform sequences.
+Examples were provided to isolate visual shape analysis from prior knowledge (Fig. 1b); black-and-white profiles were used to exclude contextual clues (dataset characteristics and other features in the landscape), and the order of options (e.g. B, A and C) was shuffled for each participant to prevent bias.
+Scale (e.g. metres) readily distinguishes the environment without using bedform shape, so it was not given.